Mary A. Carskadon Outstanding Educator Award

 • Teaching, mentoring, course development, educational publications (including textbooks, popular press books, or popular press articles), presentations (including mass media presentations), and/or outreach activities.

 Please note that while the nominator must be an SRS member, the nominee does not need to hold membership.
 For self-nominations, the individual must be a member of the SRS.
+Current SRS board members and editors-in-chief are not eligible for this award.

 Questions?
 Please contact the SRS Coordinator at coordinator@srsnet.org.

-2025 Recipient
+2026 Recipient

 Past Recipients